-Apple's ARKit: Everything the pros need to know
+Apple's ARKit: Cheat sheet

+ARKit is Apple's augmented reality development framework, and it's compatible with millions of iOS devices.
+Find out why developers and end users will be curious to learn about ARKit.

-Apple's World Wide Developers Conference (WWDC) always brings goodies for users and developers, and this year was no exception.
-With the announcement of iOS 11, Apple unveiled a new framework called ARKit.
-The development kit is integrated with the latest hardware to allow for a level of augmented reality (AR) integration never seen before on iOS devices.
+ARKit was released with iOS 11 at the Apple's Worldwide Developer Conference in 2017.
+Augmented reality (AR) is at the forefront of specialized technology being developed by Apple and other high-tech companies, and this new kit helps developers bring AR to iOS devices.
+The development kit is integrated with the latest hardware to allow for a level of AR integration never seen before on iOS devices.

-This article is a quick introduction to ARKit.
+This article is an introduction to ARKit.
 We'll update this resource periodically when there's new information about the AR development framework.

 Executive summary

-- What is ARKit? iOS 11 includes a new framework in the iOS Software Development Kit (SDK) called ARKit.
+- What is ARKit? iOS includes a framework in the iOS Software Development Kit (SDK) called ARKit.
 This framework allows developers to create augmented reality apps and take advantage of the hardware and software capabilities of iOS devices.

 - Why does ARKit matter?
 Like virtual reality, augmented reality is a hot topic in tech.
 AR allows app users to place virtual objects in a real world, and then interact with them.
 AR apps will be especially popular for the gaming, shopping, and industrial sectors.

-- Who does ARKit affect? iOS 11 includes ARKit and allows developers to create apps.
+- Who does ARKit affect? iOS 11 was the first version of iOS that included ARKit, and it has been included in new iOS versions since, allowing developers to create AR experiences in their apps.
 This also affects users, because they can download and use ARKit apps on their iOS devices.

 - When is ARKit available?
 ARKit has been available to developers as part of Xcode 9 since its beta release at WWDC '17 in June 2017.
 ARKit apps has been available to consumers on the App Store with the release of iOS 11 on September 19, 2017.

-Note: Editor's note: This article was originally published in September 2017.